Why register for the Odyssey Tennis camps?

 We also confront young players with another culture of tennis thanks to some training on red clay.
 In 2013, of the top 100 ATP players, more than 25 came from Spain or France.
 One of the objectives of this camp is to confront young American players as soon as possible with European players who have another tennis culture, and often another style of play.
 This first experience will be of great benefit to them in the long run as, sooner or later, they will all have to face these players on the professional circuit or in college.

 Another finding is that most high-level players were brought up on clay.
 The global success of these players shows that the game patterns developed on clay are also very effective on hard courts or even on grass.
-Trainees will have the opportunity to train on red clay.
+Academy players will have the opportunity to train on red clay.